-- If ICE agents are seen posted outside of homes inquiry who they are searching for and why?
+If ICE agents are seen posted outside of homes inquire who they are searching for and why?

-- You can create a group with a plan to respond to raids, assign roles and examine the potential strategy on how to stop the raid i.e – AZ group blocks roadway to stop ICE vehicles from taking folks AZ folks stop a van.
+You can create a group with a plan to respond to raids, assign roles and examine the potential strategy on how to stop the raid i.e – AZ folks stop an ICE vehicle from taking folks.

 Know your rights as a U.S. Citizen- you have a right to be present, observing, bearing witness, praying, photographing and videotaping (though your right to videotape a law enforcement action may vary by state).